4 secrets about the Notre-Dame-la-Grande church in Poitiers

 dubbed "the city of a hundred steeples", Poitiers is one of the French cities with a ancient and rich heritage.
 While strolling in the city center of Poitiers, you will not be able to miss the majestic and mysterious Notre-Dame-la-Grande church.
 In this article, we reveal all its secrets!

-1. The history of Notre-Dame-la-Grande, testimony to Romanesque architecture
+1. The History of Notre-Dame-la-Grande, Testimony of Romanesque Architecture

 In the heart of Poitiers, you will discover one of the city's architectural treasures.
 On the Place Charles de Gaulle, admire the sumptuous Notre-Dame-la-Grande church, a historic jewel of Romanesque art.
 During your stay in New Aquitaine, in Poitiers, this monument is one of the essentials to visit.